jbcallv/codestallation/README.md

 CodeStellation is a novel multi-agent Large Language Model (LLM) framework designed for automatically generating comprehensive documentation for large-scale source code projects.
 Unlike existing code summarization approaches that focus primarily on method-level documentation, CodeStellation effectively handles higher-order code components such as classes and files by using collaborative LLM agents to tackle the complexities of larger code structures.

+This project is built on our [forked version of MetaGPT](https://github.com/jbcallv/MetaGPT), which has been modified to support local LLM deployment.

 ## Key Features

 - **Multi-Agent Architecture**: Employs specialized agents that collaborate to generate high-quality code summaries